 I think that I mentioned in my blog, When Baby Sleeps, that I spent around $65 total, because I used so many items that I already had.

 I used meaningful, beautiful things like a pink plate that used to be my mom's and came from Germany (our family's heritage is German) to hang on the wall.
 My husband's baby plate is also displayed and his desk when he was child is being used as the side table.
 I just did what felt right a piece at a time developing my own vintage decorating style as I went (that's just how I roll!).

 I'm really happy that so much of the room was decorated with memorable pieces that have special meaning to me.
 I'm so not into girl nursery themes or matching decor; I really didn't try to stick with a set color scheme.

 My one splurge was the wallpaper that I hung behind the crib that cost arround $40.
 My sister-in-law found th shabby chic chandelier at Goodwill for $10 and I picked up a few more vintage items from garage sales.
 Everything else was either already on site or given to me as a gift.

 Of course, I love decorating, so decorating Naomi's vintage nursery was just part of the experience and preparation for her arrival.
 I realize that in no way is a fully decorated nursery necessary.
 The most important thing is that we are welcoming our little one with love and I just can't wait to do that.

 From the webmaster:

 Abra, I can't tell you how long I spent looking at the lovely vintage pieces that you used to create this feast of color and sentiment.
 I had a wonderful time reading your blog to learn the meaning behind so many of the items.
 You truly have a talent for vintage decor and I'm sure that other moms will appreciate your

-nursery decorating ideas just as much as I do!
+Unique Baby Gear Ideas just as much as I do!